Penny Mordaunt

+Dame Penelope Mary Mordaunt (/'mɔːrdənt/; born 4 March 1973) is a British former politician who served as Lord President of the Council and Leader of the House of Commons from 2022 until 2024.
+She was the Member of Parliament (MP) for Portsmouth North from 2010 to 2024.
+A member of the Conservative Party, she ran for the party leadership in 2022, losing to Liz Truss.
+In the 2024 general election, Mordaunt lost her Portsmouth North seat to Labour's Amanda Martin.

-Mordaunt read philosophy at the University of Reading, before working in the public relations industry.
-She held roles within the Conservative Party under party leaders John Major and William Hague, and also worked for George W. Bush's presidential campaigns in 2000 and 2004.
-Mordaunt was elected to the House of Commons in May 2010.
+Mordaunt pursued a degree in Philosophy at the University of Reading, before working in the public relations industry.
+She held roles under Conservative Party leaders John Major and William Hague, and also worked for George W. Bush's presidential campaigns in 2000 and 2004.
+Mordaunt was elected to the House of Commons at the 2010 general election.
 Under the coalition government of David Cameron, she served as Parliamentary Under-Secretary of State for Decentralisation from 2014 to 2015.
 After the 2015 general election, Cameron promoted her to Minister of State for the Armed Forces, the first woman to hold the post.
 Mordaunt supported Brexit in the 2016 referendum on EU membership.
-Following Theresa May's appointment as Prime Minister, Mordaunt was appointed Minister of State for Disabled People, Work and Health.
+Following Theresa May's appointment as prime minister, Mordaunt was appointed Minister of State for Disabled People, Work and Health.
 In 2017, following the resignation of Priti Patel, she was appointed Secretary of State for International Development.
 She also served as Minister for Women and Equalities from 2018 to 2019.

-In May 2019, Mordaunt was appointed to the senior Cabinet post of Secretary of State for Defence, replacing Gavin Williamson, becoming the first woman to hold the post.
-She served as Defence Secretary for 85 days before returning to the backbenches, having been removed from the position by the new Prime Minister Boris Johnson.
+In May 2019, Mordaunt was appointed to the Cabinet position of Secretary of State for Defence, replacing Gavin Williamson, becoming the first woman to hold the post.
+She served as Defence Secretary for 85 days before returning to the backbenches, having been removed from office by the new prime minister Boris Johnson.
 In the February 2020 reshuffle, she re-entered government as Paymaster General.
 In the 2021 reshuffle, she was appointed Minister of State for Trade Policy.

-Following Johnson's announcement in July 2022 that he would resign as leader of the Conservative Party and Prime Minister, Mordaunt entered the leadership contest to succeed him, but was eliminated in the final round of voting among Conservative MPs and subsequently endorsed Liz Truss.
-Mordaunt was appointed as Leader of the House of Commons when Truss became Prime Minister.
-Following Truss's resignation on 20 October 2022, Mordaunt made a second bid to become Conservative leader and Prime Minister.
-She pulled out of the election after being unable to gain the necessary endorsement of 100 MPs, allowing Rishi Sunak to become Conservative leader and Prime Minister unopposed.
-Sunak later retained Mordaunt in his cabinet, continuing as leader of the House of Commons.
+Following Johnson's announcement in July 2022 that he would resign as Leader of the Conservative Party and prime minister, Mordaunt entered the leadership contest to succeed him, but was eliminated in the final round of voting among Conservative MPs and subsequently endorsed Truss.
+Mordaunt was appointed as Leader of the House of Commons and Lord President of the Council when Truss became prime minister.
+Following Truss's resignation on 20 October 2022, Mordaunt made a second bid to become Conservative leader and prime minister.
+She pulled out of the election after being unable to gain the necessary endorsement of 100 MPs, allowing Sunak to become Conservative Leader and prime minister unopposed.
+Sunak later retained Mordaunt in his cabinet, continuing as Leader of the House of Commons and Lord President, giving her a notable role at the coronation of Charles III and Camilla.
+In the 2024 general election, Mordaunt was one of many high-profile Conservative members of parliament who lost their seats in Labour's landslide victory, alongside Liz Truss, Grant Shapps, Jacob Rees-Mogg and Johnny Mercer.